joelparkerhenderson/wordbooks/pages/inception/index.md

 # Inception

 Inception is a term used in project management to describe the initial phase of a project.
-It is also known as the project initiation phase.
-The inception phase is crucial to the success of a project as it sets the tone for the entire project and provides the foundation for all future project activities.
+It is also known as project initiation.
+The inception sets the tone for the entire project and provides the foundation for all future project activities.

-During the inception phase, the project team works to define the scope of the project, identify the key stakeholders, establish the project goals and objectives, and create a high-level project plan.
-The team also works to identify any potential risks, dependencies, and constraints that may impact the project.
+During inception, the project team works to define the scope of the project, identify the key stakeholders, establish the project goals and objectives, and create a high-level project plan.
+The team also works to identify any potential risks, dependencies, and constraints.

 The inception phase typically involves several key activities, including: